Guides

 If all goes well, tiered link building will ultimately result in better search engine rankings for your main website.

-Better rankings equal more traffic, and more traffic should hopefully equal more revenue.
+Better rankings equal more traffic, and more traffic should equal more revenue.

-Another advantage of tiered link building is that your overall domain authority will increase.
-This will help raise the bar for potential competitors to go up against you, and it will also make your main website stronger in Google's eyes.
+Tiered link building will also increase your overall domain authority.
+This will raise the bar for potential competitors to go up against you and strengthen your main website in Google's eyes.

 Most websites have a tipping point after which they become authorities in their niches, and after that, they naturally start to grow much faster than before.

-The more domain authority you have, the faster you can usually reach this tipping point.
+The more domain authority you have, the faster you can usually reach this point.

 Penalties

-It's very easy to get caught up in tiered link building and if you build the wrong kind of links or you build links to the wrong kind of pages, you may set yourself up for an algorithmic penalty.
+If you build the wrong kind of links or link them to the wrong kind of pages, you may set yourself up for an algorithmic penalty.

 A penalty is the last thing that you want because it takes an exponential amount of work to get your site unstuck and moving again.

-Even though you do receive an indirect benefit, the more significant benefit goes to the site you're actually linking to.
+Even though you will receive an indirect benefit, the more significant benefit goes to the site you're actually linking to.

 For many website owners, budgets may be tight, and you only have the bandwidth to target sites that you want to link to your own website, not other websites.

-As we mentioned above, tiered link building can be white(grey) hat or black hat.
-Depending on your goals and SEO strategy, you can use either tactic.
+As we already mentioned, tiered link building can be white, grey, or black hat.
+Depending on your goals and SEO strategy, you can use either tactic — but we recommend straying away from black hat tactics.

 PBNs